polyseam/cndi/docs/walkthroughs/eks/airflow.md

 Do you want to expose the Airflow UI to the web?
 (Y/n) » Yes What hostname should Airflow be accessible at? » airflow.untribe.com What is the URL of the Git repository containing your Airflow DAGs? (https://github.com/polyseam/demo-dag-bag) » https://github.com/polyseam/demo-dag-bag
-Do you want to use your cluster credentials for Airflow's Git Sync?
+Do you want to use your cluster credentials for Airflows Git Sync?
 (Y/n) » Yes

 created cndi cluster repo at https://github.com/polyseam/my-cndi-cluster
 ```